 Set your limit early and scaffold them to meet your expectations by getting their attention first, making cooperation more desirable, and NOT giving them the option to ignore you.
 With these small shifts- you can get your child to listen to you!

-If you’ve gotten in the habit of yelling to get your kids to listen- sign up for my *free* “How To Stop Yelling At Your Kids” course in the green box below.
+If you’ve gotten in the habit of yelling to get your kids to listen- sign up for my “How To Stop Yelling At Your Kids”e-course.